IBR Modified LPA

-- Option L – Light Rail Transit, hugging I-5, is extended from the Expo Center in Portland to a terminus (end point) near McLoughlin Blvd in Vancouver, close to I-5.
+- Option L – Light Rail Transit, hugging I-5, would extend from the Expo Center in Portland to a terminus near McLoughlin Blvd in Vancouver, close to I-5.
 Potential station locations include Hayden Island, Columbia St./Columbia Way near the Vancouver waterfront, and Evergreen Blvd.

 View a map showing option

-- Option M – Light Rail Transit, hugging I-5, is extended from the Expo Center in Portland to a terminus near Evergreen Blvd in Vancouver, close to I-5.
+- Option M – Light Rail Transit, hugging I-5, would extend from the Expo Center in Portland to a terminus near Evergreen Blvd in Vancouver, close to I-5.
 Potential station locations include Hayden Island and Columbia St./Columbia Way near the Vancouver waterfront.

 View a map showing option

 - The Dedicated BRT and LRT to Hayden Island is a hybrid option where Vine BRT lines would extend via a dedicated guideway from a station near Turtle Place in Vancouver to a terminus on Hayden Island.
 The MAX Yellow Line would extend from the current terminus at the Expo Center to a new terminus on Hayden Island.